rjlee/actual-test/README.md

 docker-compose up -d
 ```

-This uses the included Dockerfile to build an image that bundles your code and dependencies, then mounts your budget data directory (as defined by `ACTUAL_DATA_DIR` in your `.env`) into the container and streams balance updates in the logs.
+This uses the included Dockerfile to build an image that bundles your code and dependencies, then mounts your budget cache directory (as defined by `BUDGET_CACHE_DIR` in your `.env`) into the container and streams balance updates in the logs.

 Alternatively, you can build and run the Docker image manually: